Dhyey-Mehta/SQLiteLite/README.md

 # SQLiteLite

-Relational database mimicing the SQLite architecture made from scratch in C. Inspired by: https://cstack.github.io/db_tutorial/.
+Relational database made from scratch in C. Inspired by: https://cstack.github.io/db_tutorial/.

 ### Commands

-- Insert ID_NUMBER NAME EMAIL: Inserts a row into the database
+- Insert: Inserts a row into the database
 - Select: Displays all data stored in the database
 - .exit: Saves cached data to disk and exits